Skip to main content

 Summary

 The angle of incidence is the angle between incoming solar rays and the normal (perpendicular) to the module surface.
-Accurate calculation of the angle of incidence is essential for determining direct beam irradiance on the plane-of-array, applying incidence angle modifiers, and optimizing tracker positions.
-PlantPredict calculates incidence angles for both fixed-tilt and tracking systems using vector mathematics and spherical trigonometry.
+Accurate calculation of the angle of incidence is essential for determining direct beam irradiance on the plane of array and applying incidence angle modifiers.

 Inputs